con-kitty/categorifier/plugin/README.md

 - define instances for your target category using your preferred type class hierarchy (the default is `ConCat.Category`)
-- define `Kitty.Cat.HasRep` instances for any types that you use in a converted function (the plugin will tell you if you are missing any when you try to convert)
+- define `Kitty.Plugin.HasRep` instances for any types that you use in a converted function (the plugin will tell you if you are missing any when you try to convert)

 ### fine-tuning inlining sizes